Tour India’s Gujarat & Rajasthan

 Day 1: Depart USA

 Day 2: Arrive Bombay, today called Mumbai.
-Overnight two nights in the 5-star Trident Nariman Point Hotel, with panoramic views of the Marine Drive, or the Queen’s necklace, and the Arabian Sea beyond.
+Overnight for two nights in the 5-star Trident Nariman Point Hotel with panoramic views over the Arabian Sea.

 Day 3: Enjoy an early morning stop to observe Mumbai’s famous stone steps, or ghats, from a bridge overlooking the open-air troughs where, daily, 5,000 men wash the clothes of the people of Mumbai and manage to get them back to their rightful owners!
-Travel by boat to the tranquil, forested island of Elephanta and its unique cave temple containing a massive Trimurti, or three-faced Shiva, a UNESCO World Heritage Site.
+Next, ravel by boat to the tranquil, forested island of Elephanta and its unique cave temple containing a massive Trimurti, or three-faced Shiva, a UNESCO World Heritage Site.
 A glorious example of Hindu architecture, the 8th century cave is reached by climbing more than 100 steps to the top of the hill.
 See the Gateway of India, a colossal structure overlooking the Mumbai harbor that was built in 1924 to commemorate the visit of King George V and Queen Mary before continuing on to Chhatrapati Shivaji Terminus, formerly known as Victoria Terminus Station— a UNESCO World Heritage Site.
 Built in 1888, the Victorian Gothic building boasts a stunning stone dome, turrets, and pointed arches.
 It is undoubtedly the Raj’s pièce de resistance.
 Gather this evening for dinner in one of Mumbai’s exceptional restaurants.
 (B/L/D)